ewpratten/ewpratten.com/content/blog/2020-11-6-Vortex-Core.md

 date:   2020-11-06
 written: 2020-09-28
 tags: keyboards workflow
+extra:
     excerpt: >-
         I recently purchased my first mechanical keyboard, and decided to go "all in" with a 40% layout.
 redirect_from:
  - /post/XlPl0k24/
  - /XlPl0k24/